 In 2005, MassWildlife received funding from the Executive Office of Energy and Environmental Affairs (EEA) to apply the TFC method to most of the major rivers in the Commonwealth.
 The TFC method allows biologists to compare an expectation of the type of fish community that should be found in a river to the fish communities that are actually found in the rivers.

 While impairments to aquatic habits have been well documented in the state, the use of the TFC tool also allows resource managers to understand how these impairments affect fish communities in major rivers and helps prioritize restoration actions.

-From 2006 to 2008, Target Fish Communities were described for 16 major rivers in Massachusetts following a methodology first developed for the Charles, Housatonic and Quinebaug rivers.
+From 2006 to 2008, Target Fish Communities were described for 16 major rivers in Massachusetts following a methodology first developed for the Charles, Housatonic, and Quinebaug rivers.
 The status of many of these rivers at the time of reporting is also described.
 Sampling efforts to describe the current status of the remaining rivers is on-going.

 In April of 2009, the findings of this effort were published in a Technical Report.
 The report includes methods used in the effort, river conditions, river-specific results and conclusions.
 Though only a few hard copies are available, the Technical report is .